Not education, experience or intellectual prowess can explain why people handle anger, excitement, fear and other emotions differently.

 People could say one thing while the cues they give off say another.

-With emotional social intelligence deliberately applied in your daily life, you detect lies with ease and act accordingly with the information.
+With emotional social intelligence deliberately applied in your daily life, you detect lies with ease and act according to the information.

 You cannot talk about emotional intelligence without talking about empathy.
 Empathy is the communication of thoughts.
 Reaching out to other people with your thoughts to feel what they feel.